Shreshtha-Ojha/Shreshtha-Ojha/README.md

 - 👀 I’m interested in android development!
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on App creation and iOS framework
-- 📫 How to reach me?
-You've got my number...if you don't, you probably don't have to ;)
+- 📫 How to reach me? ojhashreshtha@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: if you know me, you would know!

 <!---
 Shreshtha-Ojha/Shreshtha-Ojha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.